RAF Oakington: Second World War

 Construction was started in 1939, but was affected by the outbreak of war.
 The original plan called for Type-C hangars but two type J were erected instead.
-It was used by No. 2 Group in July 1940 for No. 218 Squadron which had recently returned from France.
-In September, Oakington was passed on for the No. 2 Group which stationed the first Short Stirling Squadron No. 7.
+It was used by No. 2 Group in July 1940 for No. 218 Squadron which had recently returned from Nantes, France.
+In September, Oakington was passed to No. 2 Group which stationed the first Short Stirling Squadron No. 7.

 The newly formed No. 3 Photographic Reconnaissance Unit RAF started to use RAF Oakington to conduct high altitude work for Bomber Command's target.
 However, there were poor surface conditions at RAF Oakington so No. 3 PRU often operated from RAF Alconbury.

-Post war
+Postwar

 During the 1950s RAF Oakington was an Advanced Flying Training School, No. 5 Flying Training School RAF (5 FTS), which reformed at the airfield on 1 June 1954.
-Its initial role was to convert trainee pilots to jets using De Havilland Vampire FB5 single seat jets and Vampire T11 twin-seat jets.
+Its initial role was to convert trainee pilots to jets using de Havilland Vampire FB.5 single seat jets and T.11 twin-seat jets.

 In March 1962 these types were exchanged for the Vickers Varsity T.1 twin piston-engine pilot trainers.
 5 FTS was disbanded on 31 December 1974 when the need for training on piston engined aircraft reduced.
 The airfield was then closed, becoming a British Army barracks.

 The airfield's land area had contracted after the war, and much evidence of this former military use is visible in farmland surrounding the current perimeter.

+Units

+The following units were here at some point: